-The then Persons with Disabilities (Equal Opportunities, Protection of Rights and Full Participation) Act 1995 was predominantly oriented.
-Provisions welfare related to accessibility were limited and not comprehensive.
+The then Persons with Disabilities (Equal Opportunities, Protection of Rights and full participation) Act 1995 was predominantly welfare oriented.
+Provisions related to accessibility were limited and not comprehensive.
 The provisions could not be enforced as a right by persons with disabilities.
 Moreover, the Act neither provided for prescription of standards of accessibility nor any timeline for their compliance.